commeta/fast_io/README.md

 2. Reduced Latency: Minimizing disk accesses decreases delays associated with the mechanical characteristics of hard drives and the features of solid-state drives (SSD).

+### Utilizing the Linux Kernel System Cache

+When a function requests data from a file, the Linux kernel system cache plays a crucial role in optimizing performance when accessing disk data.

+### How the Linux Kernel System Cache Works:

+1. Reading Data: When a function attempts to read data from a file, the operating system first checks if these data are in the system cache (kernel page cache).
+If the data are already in the cache, they can be immediately provided to the process without needing to access the physical disk.

+2. Caching Data: If the requested data are not in the cache, the kernel loads these data from the disk into the system cache before providing them to the process.
+In this process, data are loaded in blocks, which enhances the efficiency of subsequent accesses to the same data.

+3. Writing Data: When writing data to a file, the data are first placed in the system cache, and only then, depending on the caching policy and system activity, they may be written to the physical medium.
+This reduces the number of write operations to the disk, positively affecting the disk's lifespan and system performance.

+### Advantages of Using the System Cache:

+- Reduced Latency: Accessing data from the cache is significantly faster than accessing data from the physical disk, which reduces the time it takes to perform read/write operations.
+- Disk Work Optimization: Caching allows for reducing the number of disk accesses due to prefetching and delayed writing, which enhances overall system performance.
+- Increased Throughput: The system cache enables handling more I/O operations per unit of time thanks to reducing the number of actual disk accesses.

+Utilizing the Linux kernel system cache helps speed up the process of searching for values in a file, especially if the file is frequently used or its size exceeds the size of RAM.
+This makes data reading more efficient and reduces the overall execution time of the function.

 ## Conclusion